 The operation of other games of chance is open to competition through the attribution of a limited number of licences.

 Games of chance are regulated and licensed at federal level.

-The competence granted to municipal authorities is limited to their approval for the establishment and operation of new land based casinos,8 gaming halls9 and – since the amendment of the Act in 2019 – also betting shops,10 as well as certain control regarding games exempted from the definition of gambling due to the low stakes and gains,11 within the perimeters granted to these authorities by the Act.
+The competence granted to municipal authorities is limited to their approval for the establishment and operation of new land based casinos,8 gaming halls9 and – since the amendment of the Act by the Law of 7 May 2019– also betting shops,10 as well as certain control regarding games exempted from the definition of gambling due to the low stakes and gains,11 within the perimeters granted to these authorities by the Act.

 Taxation, however, is a regional matter (decided at the levels of the regions of Flanders, Wallonia and Brussels).

 In several cases treated in 2020 before the Council of State and the Constitutional Court, certain operators have invoked arguments regarding the competencies of municipal, regional and federal authorities respectively.
 So far, no judgment was issued where this reasoning was followed.

 v Offshore gambling